Terumah (parashah): Third reading—Exodus 25:31–26:14

 In the third reading, God instructed them to make a six-branched, seven-lamped lampstand or menorah of pure gold.
 God instructed them to make the Tabernacle of ten curtains of fine twisted linen, of blue, purple, and crimson yarns, with a design of cherubim worked into them.
-God instructed them to make 11 cloths of goats' hair for a tent over the Tabernacle, and coverings of tanned ram and taḥash skins (תְּחָשִׁים, possibly African manatee).
+God instructed them to make 11 cloths of goats' hair for a tent over the Tabernacle, and coverings of tanned ram and taḥash skins (תְּחָשִׁים, possibly dugong).

 Fourth reading—Exodus 26:15–30

 In the fourth reading, God instructed them to make boards of acacia wood and overlay the boards with gold for the Tabernacle.